Axanthic-Game-Studios/Lands-of-Icaria/LOG.md

 - Coarse Marl and Dry Lake Bed can't be tilled when another Block is above
 - Kettle doesn't yield a resulting Item when an attached Output Inventory below isn't able to take in the resulting Item, the resulting Item now gets saved in an internal Output Inventory, as long as this Inventory is full, new Ingredients can still be added but no concocting Process will start
 - waxing an Icaria Chest with Honeycombs doesn't consume the Honeycomb in Survival Mode
+- Totem Activation Effects don't display properly for other Players on Servers
 - Arrow Recipe with Chert only returns one Arrow instead of four like with Flint
 - Book Recipe with Aeternae Hide isn't shapeless like with Leather
 - Garlic Drop Rate is lower than intended